danim55/cat_exercise/README.md

 The FrontEnd will be running on the port 4200.

-Then the BackEnd must be started to.
+Then the BackEnd must be started too.
 For example with PyCharm.